XENON1T/Xephyr/sphinx/index.rst

-.. xedocs documentation master file, created by sphinx-quickstart on Wed Sep 20 15:55:28 2017.
+.. xephyr documentation master file, created by sphinx-quickstart on Wed Sep 27 19:47:54 2017.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to xedocs's documentation!
+Welcome to xephyr's documentation!
 ==================================

 Contents: